 To turn it counterclockwise, shut off the ceiling fan, and wait until the blades completely stop.
 Then, use a ladder or step stool to reach the fan and locate the direction switch.
 Turn the switch in the opposite direction and turn on your ceiling fan once more to ensure it’s moving in the right direction.
 Ceiling fans are good for cooling people, not rooms.
 To save energy, turn it off when leaving the room.

 Getting the most life out of your ac can be easy when these tips are put into place.
 Simple things like checking your duct work and using fans can help extend the life of your air conditioning because it’s working less to provide that cool air.
-Turning the air conditioning on and off consistently can make it work less, so make sure you call one of our HVAC contractors to see what can be done.

 Keep Your Home Cool With Air-Rite